Linbreux/wikmd/wiki/How to use the wiki.md

 # Simple markdown

-To see al the markdown syntax you can visit the [markdown cheatsheet](/Markdown%20cheatsheet)
+To see all the Markdown syntax you can visit the [Markdown cheatsheet](/Markdown%20cheatsheet)

 # Homepage